samuelgoto/email-otp/README.md

 });
 ```

-It then sends an email to the email provider with an agreed upon convention.
-It is unclear exactly what that convention is, but just as a starting point, take something as simple as a reserved email header:
+It then, as usual, sends an email to the email provider, **but** with an extra bit of agreed upon convention.
+It is unclear exactly what that convention is, but just as a starting point, take something as simple as a reserved email header formatted in a specific way (the following takes inspiration from the [convention](https://github.com/WICG/sms-one-time-codes) used in SMS):

 ```
 X-Email-OTP: @example.com #1234